aeria-org/aeria/README.md

 ## Features

-- 🔒 Runtime and static security
+- 🔒 Secure by design
 - 🤌 Minimalistically crafted DX
 - ⚡ Fast reloads in watch mode with esbuild
 - 🪞 Automatic reflection of HTTP endpoints